Services

-methods.
-These methods are used to execute underlying methods on your model in the background.
+methods that are used to background methods on the class.
 For instance, let's say you have a service that syncs your user data to a service like intercom, twilio, salesforce, helpdesk, etc...

 class IntercomSync {